By Our Staff Reporter

 Unhappy with the candidates in their constituencies, BJP members in many places threatened to put up parallel candidates and even quit the party.

-Angry workers burnt effigies of BJP leaders Sarbanda Sonowal, Himanta Biswa Sarma and RP Sharma at Gohpur after Utpal Bora was nomited from the constituency.
+Angry workers burnt effigies of BJP leaders Sarbanda Sonowal, Himanta Biswa Sarma, and RP Sharma at Gohpur after Utpal Bora was nominated from the constituency.

-At Duliajan, party workers gheraoed the residence of MP Rameshwar Teli, protesting the decision to nomite Teros Gowala from the constituency.
-As many as 16 panchayats have called for “non-cooperation”, alleging that Teli has indulged in “commul politics.”
+At Duliajan, party workers gheraoed the residence of MP Rameshwar Teli, protesting the decision to nominate Teros Gowala from the constituency.
+As many as 16 panchayats have called for "non-cooperation", alleging that Teli has indulged in "communal politics."

 BJP candidate from Mangaldai Gurujyoti Das has been described as an "unknown face" by party workers of the constituency.
 They said former AGP minister Hiren Kumar Das could have put up a better fight.

 Sporadic clashes were reported in lbari between supporters of Jayanta Malla Barua and Ashok Sharma, forcing the police to intervene at places.
 The BJP is yet to me its candidate from the constituency.

 Sharma, in a rally at lbari today, has claimed he has been given the ticket, but the party headquarters has not confirmed it.

 Supporters of ticket aspirant Shantanu Pujari also staged protests at Jorhat after former AGP minister Hiten Goswami was med as the BJP's candidate from the prestigious seat.